-The employee's employing agency will inform the employee whether or not they are eligible for benefits upon employment and whenever the employee's eligibility status changes.
-The communication will include information about the employee's right to appeal eligibility and enrollment decisions.
-Information about an employee's right to an appeal can be found on page 26 of this certificate of coverage.
-For information on how to enroll, see the "Enrollment" section.
+The employee's state agency will inform the employee in writing whether or not they are eligible for PEBB benefits upon employment and whenever their eligibility status changes.
+The written notice will include information about the employee's right to appeal eligibility and enrollment decisions.
+An employee of an employer group that contracts with HCA for PEBB benefits should contact their payroll or benefits office for eligibility criteria.
+Information about an employee's right to an appeal can be found in the section titled "Appeal Rights."
+For information on how to enroll, see the section titled "Enrollment."

-The PEBB Program determines if a retiring employee or retiring school employee is eligible to enroll in PEBB retiree insurance coverage upon receipt of a completed PEBB Retiree Coverage Election Form.
+The PEBB Program determines if a retiring employee or retiring school employee is eligible to enroll in PEBB retiree insurance coverage upon receipt of a completed PEBB Retiree Election Form.
 If the retiring employee or retiring school employee does not have substantive eligibility or does not meet the procedural requirements for enrollment in PEBB retiree insurance coverage, the PEBB Program will notify them of their right to appeal.
-Information about appealing a PEBB Program decision can be found on page 26 of this certificate of coverage.
-For information on how to enroll, see the "Enrollment" section.
+Information about appealing a PEBB Program decision can be found in the section titled "Appeal Rights."
+For information on how to enroll, see the section titled "Enrollment."

-The PEBB Program determines if a dependent is eligible to enroll or continue enrollment in PEBB retiree insurance coverage as a survivor upon receipt of a completed PEBB Retiree Coverage Election Form.
+The PEBB Program determines if a dependent is eligible to enroll or continue enrollment in PEBB retiree insurance coverage as a survivor upon receipt of a completed PEBB Retiree Election Form.
 If the survivor does not meet the eligibility and procedural requirements for enrollment in PEBB retiree insurance coverage, the PEBB Program will notify them of their right to appeal.
-Information about appealing a PEBB Program decision can be found on page 26 of this certificate of coverage.
-For information on how to enroll, see the "Enrollment" section.
+Information about appealing a PEBB Program decision can be found in the section titled "Appeal Rights."
+For information on how to enroll, see the section titled "Enrollment."

-The PEBB Program will determine eligibility for Continuation Coverage.
-If the subscriber is not eligible for Continuation Coverage, the PEBB Program will notify them of the right to appeal.
-Information about appealing a PEBB Program decision can be found on page 26 of this certificate of coverage.
-For information on how to enroll, see the "Enrollment" section.
+The PEBB Program determines eligibility for continuation coverage.
+If the subscriber is not eligible for continuation coverage, the PEBB Program will notify them of the right to appeal.
+Information about appealing a PEBB Program decision can be found in the section titled "Appeal Rights."
+For information on how to enroll, see the section titled "Enrollment."

-A retiree or survivor and their enrolled dependents are required to enroll and stay enrolled in Medicare Part A and Part B, if eligible.
+A retiree, a survivor, and their enrolled dependents are required to enroll and stay enrolled in Medicare Part A and Part B, if eligible.
 This is a condition of their enrollment in a PEBB retiree health plan.
-A subscriber or their dependent must provide a copy of their Medicare card or entitlement letter from the Social Security Administration with Medicare Part A and Part B effective dates to the PEBB Program as proof of enrollment in Medicare.
-If a subscriber or their dependent is not enrolled to either Medicare Part A or Part B on their 65th birthday, they must provide the PEBB Program with a copy of their denial letter from the Social Security Administration.
+A retiree or survivor must provide a copy of their or their dependent's Medicare card or entitlement letter from the Social Security Administration with Medicare Part A and Part B effective dates to the PEBB Program as proof of enrollment in Medicare.
+If a retiree, survivor, or their dependent is not enrolled in either Medicare Part A or Part B on their 65th birthday, the retiree or survivor must provide the PEBB Program with a copy of the denial letter from the Social Security Administration.
 The only exception to this rule is for an employee or school employee who retired on or before July 1, 1991.

-To enroll an eligible dependent the subscriber must follow the procedural requirements described in the "Enrollment" section.
+To enroll an eligible dependent the subscriber must follow the procedural requirements described in the section titled "Enrollment."
 The PEBB Program or employing agency verifies the eligibility of all dependents and requires the subscriber to provide documents that prove a dependent's eligibility.